 Whether the ABS kicks in or not is down to many factors.
 A controlled stop that won’t engage the ABS in dry conditions on a clean and level surface will almost certainly engage it in the wet on a slight declination.
 Even on the flat, a bit of dust or gravel will change the physics completely.
 And on snow or ice, the ABS will kick in as soon as you touch the brake whether you want it to or not.
 It’s up to the examiner at the time to decide if the stop was prompt enough to be labelled as satisfactory.

-If the test candidate stamps on the brake with all their might, causes the examiner to head butt the roof, and scuds to a halt over less than a metre from speed of 30mph, then the examiner just might not consider it to be “controlled”.
-Not many people need to keep being told this.
+If the test candidate stamps on the brake with all their might, causes the examiner to head butt the roof, and scuds to a halt over less than a metre from speed of 30mph, then the examiner just might consider it to be “not controlled”.
+But the ABS kicking in short of this is not a fault in any way.

 TES goes into more detail after having advised checking the car’s owner’s manual.
 It deals with the issue on the premise that the ABS should be allowed to do the work.